jnozzi/cocoadev.com/markdown/FindExactLocationOfSoftLink.md

 ----

-General/NSFileManager is a way to go:     General/[[NSFileManager defaultManager] pathContentOfSymbolicLinkAtPath:@"/path/to/link"]
+NSFileManager is a way to go:     [[NSFileManager defaultManager] pathContentOfSymbolicLinkAtPath:@"/path/to/link"]

--- General/DenisGryzlov
+-- DenisGryzlov